COLLECT LIKE CYNTHIA

 Fashion designer, travel junkie, mother, and art collector, Cynthia Rowley founded Exhibition A in 2010 with her husband and Half Gallery owner Bill Powers.
 We have gone on to work with more than 400 artists to produce over 500 editions, while providing countless collectors with the opportunity to own signed work by the best contemporary artists at accessible price points.

-Rowley is now launching an exclusive edition by William Eadon + sharing her favorite works on the site featuring prints by Daniel Heidkamp, Paige Powell, Chris Martin, Helen Rae, and more.
+Rowley has now launched an exclusive edition by William Eadon + shared her favorite works on the site featuring prints by Daniel Heidkamp, Paige Powell, Chris Martin, Helen Rae, and more.
 Scroll down to shop her curated collection below.

 We sat down with Rowley to discuss her Exhibition A aspirations, the first piece in her collection, and her advice to young collectors.